Ashu-NT/project_manager_Lite/docs/platform_modernization/CQRS/platform_cqrs_existing_state_audit.md

 `ModuleEntitlementReader`), following the same "sibling of the repository it reads from" convention PM's `RateResolutionReader` already established (`contracts/repositories/finance/rate_cards/ rate_resolution.py` sits beside `rate_cards.py`).

+**What was actually built (2026-08-13) went further than this recommendation**: rather than nesting each Reader inside its own repository's folder, both `contract/` and `infrastructure/persistence/` gained a dedicated top-level `read/` sibling to `repositories/` — `contract/read/tenant/modules/`, `infrastructure/persistence/read/tenant/modules/` (P1) and `contract/read/master_data/employee/`, `infrastructure/persistence/read/master_data/employee/` (P6).
+`contract/` was further split into `repositories/`/`read/`/`port/`/`models/`/`interface/` by capability (see "Contract package restructuring" above) — a broader reorganization than this section's "light-touch" recommendation, done at explicit user direction once two Readers existed and the capability groupings became visible in practice.

 ---